mcandre/lftp-pocket-reference/setup.md

 # Setup

-The LFTP community has ported LFTP to a variety of operating systems through a collection of automated packages.
-If you have used `apt-get` or `yum` before, you will be familiar with this process.
-If not, you may want to practice installing software via command line package managers.

 ## Compile from source code

 LFTP is free and open source, hosted at http://lftp.yar.ru/.
 If you want to manually compile and install LFTP from raw source code, you are free to do so under the [GPL Public License](http://www.gnu.org/licenses/gpl.html).